punkplod23/gorm-db-example/README.md

 - `-join`: Run the join example.
 - `-lazy`: Run the lazy loading example.
 - `-json`: Run the JSON aggregate example.
+- `-all`: Run all examples and print metrics.

 ## How to Execute